MKKOW/penguins/README.md

 By default the program will compile into interactive version (representig human player).
 The program can be compiled into AI version by adding `#define AI` into `main.c` and `interaktywna.c`.

-Interactive version was tested only on Windows 10 and propably will work on on Windows.
+Interactive version was tested only on Windows 10 and (propably) will work only on Windows.
 The AI version was teted on both Windows and Linux.

 Sample interaction: